 "Well hello there!
 You must be our little killer!"
 The man enthused, never losing that grin.
 Harry blinked.

 Outside, Morticia sat on the grass in the only position her dress would allow.
 It seemed dreadfully uncomfortable but she didn't flinch.
-She stared ahead, took a knife and ran all her fingers and thumbs along the blade and set her bloody digits to work in what looked like and invisible game of cat's cradle.
+She stared ahead, took a knife and ran all her fingers and thumbs along the blade before setting her bloody digits to work in what looked like and invisible game of cat's cradle.

 Arabella Figg stood across the street, watching the strange woman on the lawn.
-Something seemed very off about her, but there was always the chance that the witch had been sent to maintain the wards and she was worrying about nothing.
+Something seemed very off about her, but there was always the chance the witch had been sent to maintain the wards, and that she was therefore worrying about nothing.

 Still, she should probably mail Albus, just in case.
 As that thought entered her head, the dark haired woman's eyes snapped up.